LibreTranslate/LibreTranslate/README.md

 docker build [--build-arg with_models=true] -t libretranslate .
 ```

 If you want to run the Docker image in a complete offline environment, you need to add the `--build-arg with_models=true` parameter.
-Then the language models get downloaded during the build process of the image.
+Then the language models are downloaded during the build process of the image.
 Otherwise these models get downloaded on the first run of the image/container.

 Run the built image: